getpopper/popper/README.md

 ## Contributing

 Anyone is welcome to contribute to Popper!
-To get started, take a look at our [roadmap](https://github.com/systemslab/popper/issues/1) [CONTRIBUTING.md](CONTRIBUTING.md).
+To get started, take a look at our [roadmap](https://github.com/systemslab/popper/issues/1) and [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Participation Guidelines